The Post

 What’s happening?

-Despite nicotine vapes technically being illegal without a prescription since 2021, the stats show that the number of Australians vaping recreationally is still growing at an alarming rate – particularly among young people.
+Despite nicotine vapes technically being illegal anywhere but at pharmacies since 2021, the stats show that the number of Australians vaping recreationally is still growing at an alarming rate – particularly among young people.
 That’s all set to change, with new federal reforms that went into effect from 1 July.
-The new laws close the loopholes in the existing legislation that have allowed people to buy nicotine vapes without a prescription – especially the cool-looking, fun-flavoured disposable ones that appeal most to young people.
+The new laws close the loopholes in the existing legislation that have allowed people to buy nicotine vapes at their local corner store – especially the cool-looking, fun-flavoured disposable ones that appeal most to young people.

 Here are the details